atsushi-ishikawa/book/applications/applications.md

 \eta_{\rm OER} = \max[\Delta G_1, \Delta G_2, \Delta G_3, \Delta G_4] - 4.92/4
 $$
 * Note that the reaction Gibbs energy (4.92 eV) is divided by four, which is a number of elementary reactions.
-* There is also a related term **theoretical limiting potential** of electrochemical reaction, which is defined as the minimal potential applied when all the steps become downhill in energy.
+* There is also a related word i.e. **theoretical limiting potential** of electrochemical reaction, which is defined as the minimal potential applied when all the steps become downhill in energy.
 * The Gibbs energy change is calculated as $\Delta G = \Delta E  + \Delta ZPE - T\Delta S - eU$.
-Here, $E$ means total (electronic plus nuclear repulsion) energy, and $ZPE$ is the zero-point vibrational energies. $U$ is the potential difference between electrode and counter electrode.
+Here, $E$ means total (electronic plus nuclear repulsion) energy, which is often calculated by first-principle method. $ZPE$ is the zero-point vibrational energies. $U$ is the potential difference between electrode and counter electrode.
 Therefore, we can change $\Delta G$ by varying $U$.
 This is a great advantage of electrochemical reactions over the conventional catalytic reactions in gas and solid phases.

 * Man et al compared the energetics of the OER over various oxides i.e. rutile, perovskite, spinel, rock salt, bixbyite.[ChemCatChem, 3, 1159, 2011] They found a universal scaling relationship between the binding energy of OOH* and OH*
 * This relationship led to an approximately constant difference between the binding energy of OOH* and OH*, which in turn defines the lowest possible theoretical overpotential for the OER on a wide variety of oxides.